skid9000/NeppyBot-Pictures/README.md

 If your PR is merged, the picture will be in the bot when it will renew the local pics folder on the server.

+## Do you plan to mention original artists at some point?

+Yes!
+When every picture will be renamed, a CREDITS.md will be in each folder of this repo, so we can put the artist name/pseudo and the sauce.

 ## What the ****?
 Some files are not renamed correctly!

 I didn't finished renaming all the files.